 - Format: Fixed

-PDFs are a commonly used file that can contain a variety of text, and graphics but does not flow or change on Ereader devices.
-PDFs are used in a variety of ways, not just for Ebooks, but it is an option if you want your pages fixed and read just like they would be printed.
+PDFs are commonly used files that can contain a variety of text, and graphics but do not flow or change on e-reader devices.
+PDFs are used in a variety of ways, not just for eBooks, but it is an option if you want your pages fixed and read just like they would be printed.

-Another option is to use a book formatting software like Atticus, where you can easily drag and drop your Word doc into it.
-This handy software will quickly turn your Word doc into a professional-looking ebook in no time.
+Another option is to use a book formatting software like Atticus or Vellum, where you can easily drag and drop your Word doc into it.
+These handy software options will quickly turn your saved documents into a professional-looking eBook in no time.

-Don’t let the process of Ebook formatting make you feel like you need to format your book multiple times or in a way that feels forced.
-Take your time, find the right format for your book to look its best and then enjoy the thrill of reading your self-published book electronically through an online retailer.
+Converting your book to an eBook format doesn’t have to be stressful.
+Take your time, and find the right format for your book to look its best.
+Once you convert it, enjoy the thrill of reading your self-published book electronically through an online retailer.